 \section{Conclusion}

-This work introduces CroSel, a novel partial-label learning method that leverages historical prediction information to select the confident pseudo labels from candidate label sets.
-The proposed method consists of two parts: a cross selection strategy that enables two deep models to select ``true" labels for each other, and a consistent regularization term co-mix that avoids sample waste and tiny noise caused by false selection.
+This work introduces CroSel, a novel partial-label learning method that leverages historical prediction to select confident pseudo labels from candidate label sets.
+The proposed method consists of two parts: a cross selection strategy that enables two models to select ``true" labels for each other, and a consistency regularization term co-mix that avoids sample waste and tiny noise caused by false selection.
 Empirically, extensive experiments demonstrate the superiority of CroSel, which consistently outperforms previous state-of-the-art methods on multiple benchmark datasets.